caleb531/ssh-wp-backup/README.md

 This utility assumes that you have (or have access to) the following:

-- A Linux-based server with support for SSH
+- A Linux server with support for SSH
 - SSH access to said server
-- A remote WordPress installation on said server
+- A WordPress installation on said server
-- The `mysqldump` utility on said server
+- The `mysqldump` utility installed on said server

 ### Configuring SSH